-This course gives the student an opportunity to focus in a specialized area of Church Ministry.
-It will help students to broaden and deepen their knowledge of the field, challenge them to do in-depth critical research of current issues and concepts, and promote growth in skills that are relevant to ministry in this field.
+This course gives the student an opportunity to do focused study in a specialized area of Christian Apologetics.
+It will help students to broaden and deepen their knowledge of the field, challenge them to do in-depth critical research of current issues and concepts, and promote growth in skills that are relevant to the discipline.

 This course assists students in understanding both the necessity of and strategies used in making the case for the existence of the Judeo-Christian God in a postmodern world.
 The nature of theism, atheism, and agnosticism are studied along with questions concerning burden of proof.
 Major theistic arguments are also evaluated.
 In addition, this course seeks to provide convincing responses to some of the foremost challenges to Christian theism such as the problem of evil, alleged contradictions in the concept of God, and difficulties with religious language.
 Prerequisite: CAP 550 and CAP 560

 On what basis do we hold confidence that the Bible is a faithful witness to the life of Christ and the character of God, infallible in all matters of faith and practice, a canon by which we can evaluate our doctrines and behavior?
 How can we be sure that the Bible is reliable?
 In this course we will examine the foundation for the reliability of Scripture and interact with critics of biblical reliability both within and without the church.
 Our constant goal will be to establish confidence in the scriptures as reliable, true, and trustworthy for all time.
 Prerequisite: CAP 550 and CAP 560

 An exploration of the evidence for the historical Jesus and his relationship to “the Christ of faith.”
 Areas of inquiry include key challenges to the quest for the historical Jesus, the reliability of the New Testament documents, the resurrection of Jesus, and strategies for making the case for the historical Jesus in a postmodern world.
 Prerequisite: CAP 550 and CAP 560